VishavKirat/Serverless-Rest-Api/README.md

-This is the serveless restful api
+This is the serveless restful api  using Lamda function and AWS services such as S3 bucket.